 Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.

 Deductible Individual plan:

-\$0
+(The amount you pay for certain eligible services each year before your Policy starts to pay.) \$8,150

+Note: On a family plan, members have an individual, as well as a shared family deductible.
+Family plan:

+Per member: \$8,150

+Shared family: \$16,300

-Out-of-pocket maximum Family plan:
+Out-of-pocket maximum Individual plan:

-\$0
+(The most you pay in a year for eligible services covered by your Policy.) \$8,150

+Note: On a family plan, members have an individual, as well as a shared family out-of-pocket maximum.
+Family plan:

+Per member: \$8,150

+Shared family: \$16,300

 Lifetime maximum Individual and family plan:

 (The maximum amount your Policy will pay for eligible services during your lifetime.)
 Per member: Unlimited

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services a services authorized by Medica.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
 A. Ambulance Ambulance services or ambulance transportation to the nearest hospital for an emergency Nothing Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
 Transportation from hospital to hospital when: i.
 Care for your condition is not available at the hospital where you were first admitted; or Nothing ii.
 Required by Medica Nothing b.
-Transportation from hospital to skilled nursing facility Nothing B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit Nothing Anesthesia services received from a provider during a covered inpatient star Nothing / C. Chiropractic Chiropractic services to diagnose and to treat (by spinal manipulations, manual muscle stimulations or other Nothing
+Transportation from hospital to skilled nursing facility Nothing B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit Nothing Anesthesia services received from a provider during a covered inpatient stay Nothing C. Chiropractic 1.
+Chiropractic services to diagnose and to treat (by spinal manipulations, manual Nothing

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body D. Diabetes Management and Supplies 1.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. muscle stimulations or other conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body D. Diabetes Management and Supplies 1.
 Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) Nothing Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs Insulin pumps and their related supplies received from a durable medical equipment provider See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies E. Diagnostic Imaging 1.
 Outpatient MRI, CT and PET CT scans in an office or hospital Nothing 2.
 Professional services for an outpatient MRI, CT or PET CT scan in an office or hospital Nothing 3.
 Outpatient x-rays and other imaging services in an office or hospital Nothing

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-F. Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies 1.
-Durable medical equipment and certain related supplies Nothing 2.
-Repair, replacement or revision of durable medical equipment made necessary by normal wear and use Nothing 3.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+F. Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies Durable medical equipment and certain related supplies Nothing Repair, replacement or revision of durable medical equipment made necessary by normal wear and use Nothing 3.
 Prosthetics: a.
 Initial purchase of external prosthetic devices that replace a limb or an external body part, limited to: Nothing i.
 Artificial arms, legs, feet, and hands; ii.
 Artificial eyes, ears and noses; iii.
-Breast prostheses Repair, replacement or revision of artificial arms, legs, feet, hands, eyes, ears, noses and breast prostheses made necessary by normal wear and use Nothing 4.
-Injectable pharmaceutical treatments for hemophilia and bleeding disorders Nothing 5.
+Breast prostheses Repair, replacement or revision of artificial arms, legs, feet, hands, eyes, ears, noses and breast prostheses made necessary by normal wear and use Nothing Injectable pharmaceutical treatments for hemophilia and bleeding disorders Nothing 5.
 Dietary medical treatment of Nothing